chuck2909/chuck2909/README.md

-### Hi there 👋
+# Hi there 👋

-- 🔭 I’m currently enrolled in school and working on starting a side bussiness.
-- 🌱 I’m currently learning pythhon and cyber security
+Welcome to my GitHub!
+I'm a graduate from Columbia University with a specialization in International Security Policy and a concentration in Technology, Media, and Communications.
+I'm currently enhancing my skills in Open Source Intelligence (OSINT) and cybersecurity, pursuing CompTIA certifications and the McAfee OSINT course.

+## What I'm Up To

+- 🔭 **Current Projects:** Focused on gaining expertise in OSINT and cybersecurity to apply to real-world scenarios.
+- 🌱 **I’m Learning:** Advancing my knowledge in OSINT through structured courses and self-driven exploration.
-- 👯 I’m looking to collaborate on projects to learn more
+- 👯 **Collaboration:** Looking to collaborate on projects that leverage OSINT for strategic insights and security enhancements.
-- 🤔 I’m looking for help with coding
-- 💬 Ask me about the world
+- 🤔 **Seeking Help:** Open to advice and collaboration from others in the OSINT and cybersecurity communities.

+## Let's Connect!

+- 💬 **Ask Me About:** My journey through international security fields and my transition into cybersecurity and OSINT.
-- ⚡ 🗺 Fun fact: I've traveled to many places
+- ⚡ **Fun Fact:** I've traveled extensively, which fuels my passion for understanding global security dynamics.

--->
+Feel free to reach out if you're interested in OSINT, cybersecurity, or just want to exchange insights on global security issues!